 Admission into the Psy.D. program is highly competitive and enrollment is limited to six to eight students per year.
-Applicants are selected for admission based on a diverse set of scholastic and experiential considerations, including (but not necessarily limited to) undergraduate/graduate grades, letters of reference, GRE scores, personal statements, research and applied experiences, research and professional interests that match the program's goals and areas of faculty expertise, and a formal interview (by invitation only).
+Applicants are selected for admission based on a diverse set of scholastic and experiential considerations, including (but not necessarily limited to) undergraduate/graduate grades, letters of reference, GRE scores (if submitted), personal statements, research and applied experiences, research and professional interests that match the program's goals and areas of faculty expertise, and a formal interview (by invitation only).
 Regardless of undergraduate major, applicants are required to have successfully completed courses in introductory psychology, psychological research methods and statistics, and abnormal psychology.
-Given the practitioner-scientist model espoused by the program, strong interests in both the practice and science of clinical psychology are important criteria for admission.
+Given the scholar-practitioner model espoused by the program, strong interests in both the practice and science of clinical psychology are important criteria for admission.
 In addition, the program utilizes a mentor-match system to provide students with close clinical and research supervision throughout their time in the program.
 At admission, students are paired with a faculty member who will serve as their "Major Professor" (i.e., mentor, advisor) throughout the program.
 The Major Professor is generally a faculty member who has clinical/research expertise in areas similar to those of interest to the applicant.
 Thus, preference is generally given to applicants who have expressed interests in clinical/research domains that match with areas of expertise of current faculty within the psychology department.
 As a program with an emphasis on training psychologists to become competent rural practitioners, we are particularly interested in admitting students whose career goals include a focus on service to rural and underserved populations.

 The Psychology Department and Clinical Training Program strongly encourage applications from students with broadly diverse backgrounds.
-Appalachian State University does not discriminate on the basis of race, color, national origin, religion, sex, gender identity and expression, political affiliation, age, disability, veteran status, genetic information, or sexual orientation.
+The Program and Appalachian State University do not discriminate on the basis of age, color, disability, gender, gender expression, gender identity, genetic information, national origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, or veteran status (https://policy.appstate.edu/Equal\Opportunity).